Japanese Maples make beautiful trees for small gardens.

 This is a bushy upright Acer which is happy in all moist but well drained soils in part shade or sunny areas of the garden.
 It grows to around 4m tall and 2.5m wide.

-If you would like to visit a nursery specialising in Japanese maples, I can recommend Howle Hill Nursery or their new plant centre at Huntley (both not far from Ross-on-Wye, Herefordshire).
+If you would like to visit a nursery specialising in Japanese maples, I can recommend Leaf Creative plant centre at Huntley (not far from Ross-on-Wye, Herefordshire).
 Photographs were taken there in the spring and autumn.
-Further details and opening times www.howlehillnursery.co.uk.
+Further details and opening times https://www.leafcreative.co.uk/.

 These trees are a perfect addition to any of the Border in a Box designs and I used Acer palmatum dissectum ‘Omatum Fontana’ in my Platinum award winning show garden border at BBC Gardeners’ World Live 2018.
 You can recreate this design with the Wellbeing version of Border in a Box.